calibreapp/react-live-chat-loader/README.md

 Visit [react-live-chat-loader.vercel.app](https://react-live-chat-loader.vercel.app/) for a hosted version of the example app.

-> 📝  Note that some providers require safe-listed, publicly accessible domains served over HTTPS — a service like [ngrok](https://ngrok.com/) can can help achieve this locally.
+> 📝  Note that some providers require safe-listed, publicly accessible domains served over HTTPS — a service like [ngrok](https://ngrok.com/) can help achieve this locally.

 ## 🙌 Contributing